 Only discuss the car accident with the police when they arrive on the scene.
 Here are a few DO NOT practices you should adhere to at a vehicle accident scene:

-• Do not talk to people that witnessed the accident, other than getting their information (name and phone number).
+- Please do not talk to people who witnessed the accident, other than getting their information (name and phone number).

 9 – Do Not Admit Fault

 Do not discuss the accident with the other driver(s).
 Only ask for their Driver’s License ID, Insurance Card, and Vehicle Registration information so you can write it down or take photos of them.
-It’s important you do not admit fault at the scene and do not blame the other driver.
+You must not admit fault at the scene, and do not blame the other driver.
 Only discuss these details with the police officer on the scene, your insurance company, and your attorney.

 10 – Document the Vehicle Accident

-As mentioned earlier, document the entire vehicle accident with photos, video and take notes of everything you can remember about the accident.
-It’s important to be as detailed as possible about the accident, as you can forget later on about what happened.
+As mentioned earlier, document the entire vehicle accident with photos and video, and take notes of everything you can remember about it.
+It’s essential to be as detailed as possible about the accident, as you can forget later what happened.
 Record the date, time, and location of the accident as well.
-If you have a dashcam on your vehicle, save the SD memory card immediately so it does not get overwritten.
+If you have a dashcam on your vehicle, save the SD memory card immediately so it is not overwritten.

 11 – Get Witnesses’ Information

 Ask people at the car accident scene if they witnessed the accident.
-If they did witness it, then ask them for their name and phone number so you can have others authenticate the story of how the accident happened.
+If they did, ask them for their name and phone number so you can have others authenticate the story of how the accident happened.

 12 – Go to the Hospital and get a Medical Exam from the Accident

 You should have a doctor give you a medical exam to review your body for any injuries and overall health after the accident.
-This should be done on the same day if possible.
+This should be in the hospital the same day, if possible.

 13 – Let your Insurance Know there was an Accident